eltrino/diamantedesk-documentation/user-guide/customers.md

 ![Customers](img/new_customer.png)

-To create a new customer user, provide the same information that would be required to register at the portal or that would have been automatically populated from the email during the email processing: user **Email**, **First Name** and **Last Name**.
+To create a new customer, provide the same information that would be required to register at the portal or that would have been automatically populated from the email during the email processing: user **Email**, **First Name** and **Last Name**.
 After all the necessary information has been provided, click **Save** or **Save and Close** to add new user to the system.

 After the user account has been created through the admin panel, via email processing functionality or at the portal, email owner receives the following email: